franciscoserrao/SMART/Manuals/UserManual.md

-The methodology process is over at this point and the graphs in the SEMANTIC app heps to understand and acquire information regarding activities and fragments in the application under analysis, such as their name and lifecycle state throughout the exploration.
+The methodology process is over at this point and the graphs in the SEMANTIC app help to understand and acquire information regarding activities and fragments in the application under analysis, such as their name and lifecycle state throughout the exploration.